 There's no need to start with a VPS, either: it's best to consider beginning with a shared hosting plan, and then upgrading to a VPS once your site outgrows any limitations or restrictions of the lower-level plan.
 You can then make sure that your website is performing at an optimal level, and offering performance that you're looking for without spending as much as you would on dedicated servers.

 Make sure to read our buying guide for the best cloud hosting to see which providers of VPS hosting overlap with cloud products.
 We've also got a number of other features advising you on what web hosting is, and how to choose a web hosting service.
-We also compared bare metal vs dedicated servers.
+We also compared bare metal vs dedicated servers, and outlined the best website builders for those looking to create a new site.